craftr-build/craftr-build-4.x/docs/tutorials/compiler-plugins.rst

     # <: Note how we do not add "some_library_framework" in this call
   )

-Now on to creating :class:`~craftr.Target` generato functions with the :class:`~craftr.TargetBuilder`!
+Moving on to creating :class:`~craftr.Target` generator functions with the :class:`~craftr.TargetBuilder`!
 This class handles a bunch of things, but don't let yourself be confused about all these internals yet.
 They are here for reference: